Your brand is a story. And if you’re having trouble closing sales, you might be telling your story wrong.

 Because they may like someone else’s brand story better.

 Your brand’s story is a tribal signal.
 It’s intended to attract other people who share your company’s values.
-It’s the reason some people buy Fords, some people buy Hondas, and some people will never buy a Ford or a Honda.
+That’s why some people buy Coke, some people buy Pepsi, and some people will never buy Coke or Pepsi.

-Are you attracting prospects whose values align with yours?
+Do you attract prospects whose values align with yours?

-Are you attracting prospects who enjoy interacting with you?
+Do you attract prospects who enjoy interacting with you?

-Are you attracting prospects who, after seeing what your vision of “a better future for them” looks like, say to themselves, “Not only do I want that future, but I want this brand to get me there”?
+Do you attract prospects who see what your vision of “a better future for them” looks like and then say to themselves, “Not only do I want that future, but I want this brand to get me there”?

 If the answer is no, then your problem is the way you’re telling your story.